eblade/paz/README.md

 - `revision` (int) is a number that if `>0`, will be appended to the site name.
 This is useful for sites that require periodica; password changes.
 - `addition` (string) a bit to add at the and of the password in order to conform to arbitrary password rules.
 - `username` (string) will be shown at the master password prompt
-- `strategy` (string) a hint towards witch master password to use if you have several
+- `strategy` (string) a hint towards which master password to use if you have several
 - `linebreak` (yes/no) add a linebreak after the password

 You are free to add any other keys as notes.
 They will be ignored.